 As I’ve been working on a £100 grocery challenge recently I am trying my best to cut down on wasting money and therefore decided to use my Nutribullet to make a simple homemade iced coffee and this is my Nutribullet iced coffee recipe.

 Nutribullet iced coffee recipe – what I used

 As you can see I only stirred it for a few seconds so a few granules of the instant coffee were still present.
-I wasn’t bothered about this and it didn’t affect the finished Nutribullet iced coffee recipe.
+I wasn’t bothered about this and it didn’t affect the finished *Nutribullet iced coffee recipe.